noah344/CTF_Stuff/PicoCTF/Gym/Reverse_Engineering/GDB_baby_step_3/GDB_baby_step_3.md

 # Solving
 ## My Thoughts
+This one was a little meh, all it really seemed to introduce was the idea of endianness, the answer was in the description as well so...yeah.

 ## GDB
 We should be getting familiar with this process now, let's go ahead and check the functions and disassemble main: